 All three of these processes are not working, both the Department and the Union support this system so it can only be called “corrupt”.

-The job specification can, and almost always is, be manipulated to favour a particular applicant.
+The job specification can be, and frequently are, manipulated to favour a particular applicant.
 The document is written partly in specific language to establish a selection criteria.
-The rest is in non-specific or vaguely worded so it can be interpreted in several different ways.
+The rest is in non-specific or vague language so it can be interpreted in several different ways.
 The specifications are worded in subtle ways to eliminate almost all applicants.
-Not everyone can read between the lines of job specifications so what is required in the job is often blurred, so it can be interpreted in a number of ways.
+Not everyone can read between the lines of job specifications so what is required in the job is often blurred; it can be interpreted in a number of ways.